tomkerkhove/promitor/docs/configuration/v1.x/metrics/api-management.md

 The following fields need to be provided:

 - `instanceName` - The name of the Azure API Management instance.
+- `locationName` - The name of the regional deployment of the gateway. (optional)

 All supported metrics are documented in the official [Azure Monitor documentation](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/metrics-supported#microsoftapimanagementservice).

+### Multi-region support

+Azure API Management instances can be deployed to multiple regions across the world.

+Promitor supports different scenarios:

+1. Report metrics for metrics for all locations (default)
+2. Scope metric to a single region by configuring `locationName`.
+3. Report metrics but split it across all regions by using the `Location` dimension.

+The following scraper-specific metric label will be added for scenario 2 & 3:

+- `location` - Name of the location

 Example: